World Plants Logo

 Fruit Description

-The fruit on the River Red Gum are called gum nuts.
+The fruits on the River Red Gum are called gum nuts.
 They have a greenish brown colour and are approximately 5 mm in size.
 They have a hard woody exterior, and have round bulb shape.
 It can take as little as four months for the fruit to develop.

 Colour Description